kechan/KEJSONModel/README.md

 ---

 ### Why KEJSONModel?
-It is a convenient and lightweight mapper that helps in converting JSON messages to NSObject based mode objects, with as little coding as possible.
+It is a convenient and lightweight mapper that helps with converting JSON messages to NSObject based mode objects, with as little coding as possible.
 For example, if you have a JSON that looks like this:

+    {
-    { "menuItems" : [{
+    	"menuItems" : [{
 			"id" : "1",
 			"name" : "Teriyaki",
 			"spicy_level" : "2",
 			"review-count" : "4",